wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 export default loginSlice
 ```

-`createSlice()` accepts a single object with `name`, `initialState` and `reducers` keys.
-We pass it a name and initial state using the first two. `reducers` is the equivalent of the switch statement we're using on a traditional reducer.
-It's an object with keys as action types (more to this later) and values as the reducer logic.
+`createSlice()` accepts a single object with `name`, `initialState` and `reducers` keys. `reducers` here is the equivalent of the switch statement we would use on a traditional reducer.
+It's an object with action types as keys (more on this later) and reducer logic as values.

 To pass a slice to combineReducers, we use its `reducer` property.